dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/query-state-store/query-cosmosdb-store.md

 SELECT * FROM states WHERE states.id = 'mypets||cat||leroy||food'
 ```

+{{% alert title="Warning" color="warning" %}}
-> **WARNING:** You should not manually update or delete states in the store.
-All writes and delete operations should be done via the Dapr runtime.
+You should not manually update or delete states in the store.
+All writes and delete operations should be done via the Dapr runtime. **The only exception:** it is often required to delete actor records in a state store, _once you know that these are no longer in use_, to prevent a build up of unused actor instances that may never be loaded again.

+{{% /alert %}}